 A quasi state of exception has been introduced into Hungarian law in September 2015, titled the "state of crisis due to mass migration".
 During this state of crisis special rules apply to third-country nationals irregularly entering and/or staying in Hungary and to those seeking asylum, and certain provisions of the Asylum Act are suspended.
 The state of crisis has been used as a pretext to deviate from several EU law provisions on asylum.
-During his visit to Hungary in 2019, the United Nations (UN) Special Rapporteur on the human rights of migrants urged the government to immediately terminate this 'state of emergency'; he noted that he could not see a single migrant approaching Hungary from the Serbian side of the border, and deemed the extension unnecessary.
-Six and a half years later, the state of crisis due to mass migration is still in force.
+Seven and a half years later, the state of crisis due to mass migration is still in force.
 This also means that police are still authorised to carry out pushbacks across the border fence of irregularly staying migrants (including those who wish to seek asylum in Hungary) from any part of the country, without any legal procedure or opportunity to challenge this measure.

-Between March 2017 and mid-May 2020 all asylum seekers (with exception of unaccompanied minors below 14 years old) were held in de facto detention in the transit zones for the whole duration of their asylum procedure.
-After the landmark CJEU ruling, the transit zones were closed in May 2020 and people were released to the open reception facilities.
-Subsequently, Hungary hastily introduced a new asylum system whereby access to asylum is severely limited, including to those who are legally staying in Hungary.
+A new asylum system (embassy procedure) introduced in May 2020, severely limiting access to asylum, including for those who are legally staying in Hungary, is still in force.
 Asylum applications can only be lodged after a declaration of intent is approved by the asylum authority.
-Declarations of intent can only be lodged at the Hungarian embassy in Kyiv (Ukraine) or Belgrade (Serbia), except for beneficiaries of subsidiary protection, family members of recognized refugees and beneficiaries of subsidiary protection and those being subject to forced measures, and measures or punishments affecting personal liberty.
+Declarations of intent can only be lodged at the Hungarian embassy in Kyiv (Ukraine) or Belgrade (Serbia), except for beneficiaries of subsidiary protection, family members of recognised refugees and beneficiaries of subsidiary protection and those being subject to forced measures, and measures or punishments affecting personal liberty if they entered legally.
+The Government introduced the embassy procedure by referring to the COVID pandemic, claiming that persons arriving from outside the country's borders in uncontrolled circumstances pose an outstanding risk of infection.
+The maintenance of this system is unjustified, especially since the epidemiological entry restrictions were lifted on 7 March 2022 and the Government ended the state of danger due to the COVID pandemic on 1 June 2022.
+The infringement case of European Commission v.
+Hungary on this matter is still pending before the CJEU.